hantaray/meet/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;● **Given** the main page is open;
 &nbsp;&nbsp;&nbsp;&nbsp;● **When** the user wants to see the upcoming events sorted by cities;
 &nbsp;&nbsp;&nbsp;&nbsp;● **Then** the user should see a chart with the upcoming events in each city.

+### Serverless functions:
+Meet will use serverless functions to improve data processing and scalability.
+It will make the app cost-effective and scalable.
+I saves time and money to implement and manage a own server infrastructore.
+Use cases for serverless functions are the processing for the data of the events, that a user selects and wants to be filtered or the generation of charts for the app.